 - Preheat oven to 350°F. Line with parchment and lightly grease an 8×8” baking pan.

 - Put the Blackout Chocolate and coconut oil in a large glass bowl and microwave for 30 seconds.
 Stir, and repeat until the chocolate and coconut oil are completely melted and smooth.
 Add the maple syrup, coconut sugar, and almond butter.
 Whisk until completely combined.

 - Add flax egg and vanilla extract to the chocolate mixture and whisk until combined.

-Add the almond flour, salt, and cocoa powder to the chocolate mixture and once it’s stirred in, fold in the Salted Almond chocolate chunks and toasted almonds.
+- Add the almond flour, salt, baking soda, and cocoa powder to the chocolate mixture and once it’s stirred in, fold in the Salted Almond chocolate chunks and toasted almonds.

 - Let cool completely before cutting and serving.
 I like to place them in the fridge overnight before cutting!
 Store in an airtight container at room temperature for a few days, or in the fridge for up to a week.